tailhook/ciruela/doc/protocols/websocket.rst

     get-index-params = {
-        id: bytes,               ; binary hashsum of the image (bottom line ; of the index file but in binary form) }
+        id: bytes,               ; binary hashsum of the image (bottom line ; of the index file but in binary form) ? hint: text             ; virtual_path where index can be found }
     get-index-response = {
         ? data: bytes,           ; full original index file